Nikkeljohn/Burger-Joints/README.md

 ## Bugs

-The background image is not working,
+The background image is not working, I tried so many ways but it is not working.